LeonAckermann/EEG-Artifact-Detection/README.md

 4. Install all necesary packages by navigating to the directory of the cloned repository.
 Then execute `pip install -r setup/requirements.txt`

 5. Download the necessary data with `bash setup/data_download.sh`

+6. Run either of the hyperparam optimization scripts for [transformer](hyperparams_optimization/transformer_architecture_tuning.ipynb) or [lstms](hyperparams_optimization/lstm_architecture_tuning.ipynb)

+7. Keep in mind that without an external GPU, your kernel might crash

+## Setup on Vast.ai gpu
+1. Generate ssh keypair for connection with server by executing `ssh-keygen -t rsa -b 4096``

+2. Display the generated public key `cat ~/.ssh/id_rsa.pub`

+3. Copy the contents

+4. Past Content in Vast.ai public key field

+5. Rent GPU and connect over jupyter notebook

+6. Repeat all steps of setup for local machine

+7. Run either of the optimization notebooks

+8. when finished with the model training, we can copy our logs and models to our local machine with the following command `scp -r -P <port> root@<ip-adress>:./logs ./Desktop`

 ## Structure of repository